If you’re planning a trip to Thailand, be sure to consider this awesome three days in Krabi itinerary.

-Tours are pretty common in Krabi due to its popularity among Chinese, Russian and Korean tourists, so booking a tour is trouble-free.
+Tours are pretty common when you visit Krabi due to its popularity among Chinese, Russian and Korean tourists.
+So booking a tour is trouble-free.

 Where to Stay in Krabi – Baan To Guesthouse

-Baan To Guesthouse definitely has one of the most strategic locations in Krabi.
+Baan To Guesthouse definitely has one of the most strategic locations for those who visit Krabi.
 Within a 5-minutes’ walk, you’ll get to Chao Fah Night Market, the pier, and plenty of amazing cafes and restaurants, like 89 Café.

 I highly recommend this café, even though it’s a little pricey, the foods are top-notch and will never disappoint you.